-Service
+Service Section

-The faculty approved a change to the service criteria effective July 1, 2020.
+NOTE: The faculty approved a change to the service criteria effective July 1, 2020.
 Service for the period of review prior to July 1, 2020 will be assessed with the previous criteria, while service after July 1, 2020 will be assessed with the updated version.
 See the Criteria for Decisions on Faculty Status for details.

 The total number of pages (double-spaced, 12-point font, 1" margins) may not exceed 10 pages.
-Within that 10-page limit, the Review Committee wants to allow candidates the flexibility to make their best case.
+Within that 10-page limit the Review Committee wants to allow candidates flexibility to make their best case.
 The only thing that must be in this section is the Service Statement.
-Most evidence for this part of the review will be found in other parts of the file such as the Formal Review Reports section or the Supportive Review Materials sections.
+Most evidence for this part of the review will be found in other parts of the file such as the Committee Documents section.

-Service Statement - recommend 2000-2500 words or no more than 8 double-spaced pages.

-Note: Files that include the Spring 2020 and/or Fall 2020 term may include 500 additional words or 1 additional page to the service statement to address challenges incurred by the COVID-19 pandemic.)

-- Selected evidence of service activities, such as: - letters from committee or department chairs, program directors, or school deans recognizing important service contributions if not included in Supportive Review Materials; - letters from external sources discussing professional service activities and describing the type and magnitude of the activities if not included in Supportive Review Materials: and - copies of documents substantially authored by the review candidate as part of service work or a letter from another committee member describing a specific contribution to materials authored.
+- Service Statement recommend 2000-2500 words or no more than 8 double-spaced pages.
+Files that include the Spring 2020 and/or Fall 2020 term may include 500 additional words or 1 additional page to the service statement to address challenges incurred by the COVID-19 pandemic. - Selected evidence of service activities, such as: - letters from committee or department chairs, program directors, or school deans recognizing important service contributions if not included in Committee Documents; - letters from external sources discussing professional service activities and describing the type and magnitude of the activities if not included in Committee Documents; and - copies of documents substantially authored by the review candidate as part of service work or a letter from another committee member describing a specific contribution to materials authored.